nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 Alright.
 And, so here you should already be raging.
 Go ahead and drop that in there.
 Effect rage.
 There we go.

 Okay.
-So, Alwar, you are up.
+So, Alwor, you are up.
 Alright.
 Sick.
 And before Oh, hopefully.

 We get too far, I do want to actually reveal the battle map so you seems like a being a good idea.
 I see a medium humanoid, AKA possible hag.
 Oh.
 In the middle of the Uh-oh.
 That is, not the direction I thought we were going in.